-&lt;sup>3 Florida substantially revised an earlier version of this section and greatly improved the explanation of the improper income shifting problem faced by states.
+3 Florida substantially revised an earlier version of this section and greatly improved the explanation of the improper income shifting problem faced by states.
 Alabama, the District of Columbia, Iowa, Georgia and Kentucky each made major contributions to the content of this section.

-&lt;sup>4 Businesses also engage in methods that similarly shift expenses and losses to more favorable jurisdictions.
+4 Businesses also engage in methods that similarly shift expenses and losses to more favorable jurisdictions.
 For purposes of this discussion, the concept of shifting of income should be considered to include the shifting of expenses and losses.

 This problem has a major fiscal impact on states, but is difficult to quantify precisely.
 Estimates of the federal revenue loss from international income shifting suggest that those losses approach \$100 billion annually.
 Assuming that is the case, state revenue losses would be nearly \$20 billion a year.
-Information from "separate entity states" further suggests a large fiscal effect.
+Information from the so-called separate entity states further suggests a large fiscal effect.
 For example, one state reports that a business paid \$70 million in a single case where it corrected underreporting arising from related party transactions.
 Another state reports collecting \$10 million in otherwise unpaid taxes from their transfer pricing enforcement efforts.
 A third state notes that it has pending three cases involving \$6.3 million in revenue, and another is working with five cases with nearly \$54 million in revenue at issue.
 Other states anticipate they would receive amounts ranging from \$5 to \$10 million annually from improved compliance activities designed to reduce improper income shifting.
-Even cutting the low end of this latter range in half to generate a quite conservative estimate of potential results, ten states could anticipate achieving together \$25 million annually in added revenue from effectively addressing this problem.
+Assuming ten participating states and no returns in the first start-up year, it is reasonable to project minimal revenue of \$10 million in the second year and revenues in the following two operational years of the charter period of \$40 million and \$60 million respectively-using the low end estimates by states.
+Thus, a conservative estimate is that an MTC ALAS would yield \$110 million over the charter period, the bulk of that amount in the final two years.
+That would represent a return of approximately \$14 for each \$1 invested during the charter period-with a return of \$24 for each \$1 during the final two years when the service is fully operational.